 The Utility Deposit for Homeless Clients is a grant designed to assist homeless clients with out-of-pocket expenses needed to pay utility deposits (gas, electricity, water and sewer) when leaving transitional housing for permanent housing.
 The maximum amount of utility deposit will not exceed $300.00.
-The client must complete all assigned training and programs set by the Cumberland County Continuum of Care on Homelessness.
+The client must complete all assigned training and programs set by the Fayetteville/Cumberland County Continuum of Care on Homelessness.
 The client must have been employed and financially stable for 6 months or more.
 If not employed, the client should receive some financial benefit from another reliable source.
 Shelter providers must make application for their clients to receive grant.

-- Hope Center Homeless Shelter for Single Women
+Hope Center - Homeless Shelter for Single Women

-- Homeless Services Brochure (.pdf)
+- 2017 Homeless Initiative RFP Guidelines (.pdf)

 - Request for Proposal (RFP) Homeless Initiative Program (.pdf)

 - RFP Homeless Initiative Project Application (fillable) (Word .docx)

 POINT IN TIME (PIT) - HOMELESS REPORT

 The PIT Count is a U.S. Department of Housing and Urban Development (HUD) mandated yearly count of both sheltered and unsheltered homeless persons on a single night during the month of January.
 Below is the report for 2017: